 Andrew is a Manitoba and Ontario mining lawyer with over 16 years post-Call experience (licenced in both provinces).

 Andrew helps clients obtain finance, protect their investments and solve critical challenges throughout the lifecycle of their business.
-His clients include publicly traded companies, including intermediate producers with operating mines, private companies at all stages and large private equity interests focused on mining.
-He acts for clients primarily in mining and tech.
+His clients include publicly traded companies, including intermediate producers with operating mines, private companies at all stages, large private equity interests focused on mining and First Nations mining proponents.
 In recent years, Andrew has played a pivotal role in transactions worth as much as $250M US and he is typically involved in drafting option, royalty and JV terms for miners.
 He has a background in government, politics and private enterprise, which allows him to take a practical approach and solve problems using a much wider lens than the typical legal practitioner.

 Andrew holds Certificates in Mining Law and P3s from Osgoode Hall PD and an LL.M. in Environmental Law from Vermont Law School (2004).
 Andrew graduated with degrees in the civil and common law from McGill (B.C.L. & LL.B.
 2002).
 The Province of Manitoba named Andrew to their Mining Liaison Committee on Mining and Exploration to make recommendations on attracting new mining investment to the Province.
 He is also the Vice Chair for the Expert Advisory Council on Manitoba’s climate and green plan.
 Andrew is the only member of the Rocky Mountain Mineral Law Foundation in Manitoba or Northern Ontario.
-Andrew routinely speaks to exploration, mining and tech audiences.
+Andrew routinely speaks to exploration and mining audiences.